The Full $B \to D^{*} \tau^{-} \bar{\nu_\tau}$ Angular Distribution and CP violating Triple Products: Angular analysis

 It will be convenient to rewrite the angular distribution as \cite{Alok:2011gv},

 The decay $\bar{B}\rightarrow D^{*} (\rightarrow D \pi)l^- \bar{\nu}_l$ is completely described in terms of twelve angular coefficient functions $V_i$.
 These angular coefficients depend on the couplings, kinematic variables and form factors, and are given in the Appendix in Eq.~(\ref{eq:V0}), Eq.~(\ref{eq:VT}) and Eq.~(\ref{eq:VLT}).
-The definitions of the angles involve the directions of the $l^-$ and $D^*$.